dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Dreamcatcher Purpose.md

 "the radiant AI at its heart ensures fair attribution of rewards."

 Need to be able to chat with the Dreamcatcher and have it answer questions and provide suggestions.
+Goal is to be able to have a conversation with the dreamcatcher about packets, and then the dreamcatcher tell you how much each contribution is worth and might be worth.

+If the attribution is an AI that runs in a decentralized way and is running on many different peoples computers, with software contributed independently all round the world, this cannot possibly be a security.

 Replace the QA with a machine.
 Assign attribution by machine, in realtime, at the micropayment level.